felipegerhardt/kinematics-of-a-space-robot/README.md

 ## Simulations

-The numerical simulations will output the generalized coordinates and velocities for each rigid body given the input specified torques.
-Given this data, a neural network model will be impleted to balance the system in the vertical direction.
+The numerical simulations output the generalized coordinates and velocities for each rigid body given the input of specified torques.
+There are 5 torques applied to the joints for each gravity condition, which means there are 15 torques functions.
+The same torques combination are applied in different gravity condition for sake of comparison, totalizing 9 simulations.

 ---